kshamseera/Baby_sitter-app/README.md

 All Heroku services are hosted on Amazon's EC2 cloud-computing platform

-* AWS: To handle image uploading and hosting.It can speed up the uploading process.App allows the baby sitter to upload image via form.
+* AWS S3: AWS cloud S3 service is used for uploading and storing the images.
+It can speed up the uploading process.
+App allows the babysitter to upload image via form.

+* PostgreSQL: This database is used for storing the data of the application.

 #### Describe your projects models in terms of the relationships (active record associations) they have with each other

+Application has three models such as User, BabySitterRegistration and BookingDetail.

+User is a devise model which captures the signup information.
+BabySitterRegistration capture the information of the babysitter.
+BookingDetail stores the booking details made by the user.

+User has one to one relationship with BabySitterRegistration.
+BookingDetail has many to one relationship with User and BabySitterRegistration.

 ##### user

+user has one to one relationshp with baby_sitter_registration

 * There are two types of user.
-One as a baby sitter and one user as a parent
+One as a babysitter and one user as a parent
-* User model has_one relationship with the baby_sitter_registration model.
-This means that user as a baby sitter can have only one registration.
-This is written as below in the app.
+* User model  user as a babysitter can have only one registration one to one relationship with the baby_sitter_registration model

 ```
 has_one :baby_sitter_registration
 ```
-* The user as a parent can have many booking with baby sitters.
+* The user as a parent can have many booking with babysitters.
 This is written as below in the app.

 ```
 has_many :booking_details